Our 365-Acre Classroom at South Whidbey State Park

 The Calyx Difference

-Calyx's school-year program for children ages 5-11 operates as a supportive learning environment for home-schooled children and as an Approved Learning Center for Whidbey children enrolled in Orcas Island's alternative public school program (OASIS).
+Calyx's school-year program for children ages 5-11 operates as a supportive learning environment for home-schooled children and as an Approved Learning Center for Whidbey children enrolled in Orcas Island's public school alternative learning program (ALE) called OASIS.
 Calyx students receive academic mentoring in the areas of literacy, science, social studies, math, fine arts, and health which often correlate with OASIS and homeschooling academic standards.
 Our approach in these subjects is through a social justice lens - one of inclusivity, compassion, and curiosity, and rooted in a deep connection to place.
 Calyx mentors and families work closely together to ensure our children experience a well-rounded education that prepares them with the knowledge and skills so deeply needed in our rapidly-changing world.
 Above all else, Calyx children are encouraged to develop into their authentic selves and to find their individual roots within a collaborative community.
 At Calyx, academic learning comes from our intentional, thoughtful, creative and responsive curriculum that engages children as active participants in learning, not passive recipients of information.
 That’s the Calyx difference!

 Learning With Nature

 Calyx children spend a large part of their day outdoors, learning with nature and coming to know the earth intimately and care for it deeply.
 As they come to know the earth, they come to know themselves.
 As they nurture the earth, they nurture themselves.